ursatile/css4eng/01-04-tools-and-workflows.md

 Whenever you a new HTML or CSS feature to your site, add it to the kitchen sink page first.
 It'll give you a faster development cycle, and it'll show you right away if one of your new CSS rules is conflicting with something that's already used elsewhere on your site.

 More important than that, though: as your site evolves and grows over time, the kitchen sink page forms a living reference document for all the styles, rules and components you've created.
-If you, or another developer, needs a date picker, or a special kind of button, you can check the kitchen sink page to see if somebody's already created one.
+If you, or another developer, needs a date picker, or a search box, or a particular kind of button, you can check the kitchen sink page to see if somebody's already created one.